 Choose Between The Traditional Or Lean Startup Format

 There are basically two ways on how to write a business plan.
-The most common route is the traditional one.
+The most common route is the traditional one as you probably have seen in several business plan examples.
 Traditional business plans have more details and are ideal in most scenarios.

 The other alternative that you can explore is the lean startup.
 These are basically one-pagers and they only detail the business at the highest level.
 It is the most ideal option for brands that have higher chances of changing quickly or on an extremely short timeline.